qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 To log requests send to server, set the following environment variables:
 * **QGIS_SERVER_LOG_FILE **: Specify path and filename.
 Make sure that server has proper permissions for writing to file.
 File should be created automatically, just send some requests to server.
-If it's not, check permissions.
+If it's not there, check permissions.
-* **QGIS_SERVER_LOG_LEVEL **: Specify desired log level (all requests, errors,...).
+* **QGIS_SERVER_LOG_LEVEL **: Specify desired log level.
+Available values are:
-  Set this to 0 write all information.
+  0 INFO (log all requests),
+  1 WARNING,
+  2 CRITICAL (log just critical errors, suitable for production purposes)

   Example::